openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 .. tab:: Linux

-   Once you have your Intel® Distribution of OpenVINO™ toolkit installed, follow the steps to be able to work on NCS2:
+   Once you have your Intel® Distribution of OpenVINO™ toolkit installed, follow the steps below to be able to work on NCS2:

-   1. Go to the install_dependencies directory:
+   1. Go to the `install_dependencies` directory:

    .. code-block:: sh